cseanburns/personal_knowledge_mgmt/src/5-web-information-retrieval.md

 the kind that you'd find on your own computer.
 By this I mean that the web is organized, even though it may not appear so.
-But if we know a bit about its organization, we can take good advantage of that when we search by narrowing our searches to just parts of the web.
+If we know a bit about its organization, we can take good advantage of that when we search.
+For instance, we can narrow our searches to parts of the web.
-So the question is, how is it organized?
+So the questions are: how is it organized?
+And how can we use that in search?

 - The web is organized like a tree.
-This tree like structure originally contained just a few main branches, called **top level domains**, such as:
-  .com, .edu, .org, .gov, .mil, and .net.
+This tree like structure originally contained a few main branches, called **top level domains (TLDs)**.
+Example TLDs are .com, .edu, .org, .gov, .mil, and .net.
 All domains then branched off of those main branches.
-- The tree has grown over the years and now contains about 1500 of these main branches, or top level domains.
-Examples include .apple, .attorney, .camera, .green, .joy .mobile, .office, .science, .space, and [many more][tld].
+- The tree has grown over the years and now contains about 1500 of these main branches (TLDs).
+Newer TLDs include .apple, .attorney, .camera, .green, .joy .mobile, .office, .science, .space, and [many more][tld].
-- Included in those are **ccTLD**s, or country code top level domains.
+- Included in those are **ccTLD**s, or **country code top level domains**.
 For
   example:
     - **.kr** for South Korea
     - **.ae** for the United Arab Emirates